 The following table summarizes the vote threshold required for approval of each proposal and the effect on the outcome of the vote of abstentions and uninstructed shares held by brokers or nominees (referred to as broker non-votes).
 When a beneficial owner does not provide voting instructions to the institution that holds the shares in street name, brokers or nominees may not vote those shares in matters deemed non-routine.
-Proposals 1, 3 and 4 below are deemed to be "non-routine" matters, and as a result, your broker or nominee may not vote your shares on Proposals 1, 3 and 4 in the absence of your instruction.
-Proposal 2 is considered to be a "routine" matter, and as a result, your broker or nominee may vote your shares in its discretion either for or against Proposal 2 even in the absence of your instruction.
-If you are a beneficial owner and want to ensure that all of the shares you beneficially own are voted for or against Proposal 2, you must give your broker or nominee specific instructions to do so.
-We believe Proposal 5 is a "routine" matter, in which case your broker or nominee may vote your shares in its discretion either for or against Proposal 5, even in the absence of your instruction; however, any broker non-votes would be counted "against" Proposal 5 because a majority of shares outstanding is required for approval.
+Proposals 1 and 3 below are deemed to be "non-routine" matters, and as a result, your broker or nominee may not vote your shares on Proposals 1 and 3 in the absence of your instruction.
+Proposals 2 and 4 are considered to be "routine" matters, and as a result, your broker or nominee may not vote or nominee may vote your shares in its discretion either for or against Proposals 2 and 4 even in the absence of your instruction.
+If you are a beneficial owner and want to ensure that all of the shares you beneficially own are voted for or against Proposals 2 and 4, you must give your broker or nominee specific instructions to do so.